Kubernetes vs. OpenStack – Are they Competitors

 Web App Dashboard

-OpenStack’s web app dashboard provides a graphical interface to all the tools and facilities that are available for use.
+OpenStack’s web app dashboard provides a graphical interface for all the tools and facilities that are available for use.
 This makes it easy even for new users to learn about the product.
-Moreover, it can be modified to suit the different environments.
+Moreover, it can be modified to suit different environments.

 Big Data Management

-OpenSatck was released in 2010 and it was only in 2014 that Kubernetes reached the market.
+OpenStack was released in 2010 and it was only in 2014 that Kubernetes reached the market.
 This very clearly tells us that both were released onto the market with very different goals.
 However, one cannot deny the fact that the technologies are similar.
-Whereas OpenStack claimed to be an alternative to AWS, Kubernetes was touted to form a bridge between the major cloud providers in the market and the private datacenters.
+Whereas OpenStack claimed to be an alternative to AWS, Kubernetes was touted to form a bridge between the major cloud providers in the market and the private data centers.